nv-legate/cupynumeric/docs/cupynumeric/source/user/profiling_debugging.rst

 .. code-block:: bash

    # LEGATE_TEST=1: verbose allocation diagnostics
-   LEGATE_TEST=1 legate --cpus 1 --gpus 0 --sysmem 40 oom.py
+   LEGATE_TEST=1 legate --cpus 1 --gpus 0 --sysmem 40 --provenance oom.py

 ``LEGATE_TEST=1`` enables diagnostic/verbose mode: detailed allocation
 information such as logical store creation, instance sizes, and memory reservations, as opposed to a brief undescriptive error message.

+``--provenance`` tells Legate/legion to record call provenance.
+From ``25.11`` onward, this flag (or ``--profile``) is required to get the ``[/path/to/file.py:LINE]`` locations in OOM messages and traces.
+Enabling call provenance will cause stack trace information to be included in Legion profiles, progress output, nvtx ranges, and some error messages.
+Without provenance enabled, you’ll still see the task name and memory kind, but not the exact Python source location.

 ``legate --cpus 1 --gpus 0 --sysmem 40 oom.py`` runs the script ``oom.py``
 with one CPU worker and a fixed system memory pool of 40 MiB.
 Legate will